LorenzoFerreyra/barbermanager/README.md

   - Exist in the barber’s availability for the specified date.
   - Not be already booked by another appointment.

+### Tasks

+Status: TODO

+Use celery to run background tasks to:

+- trigger automatic email reminders that trigger a bit before the appointment is due.
+- update ONGOING appointment status to COMPLETED when it is due

 ### Reviews

+Status: ✅
 Clients can submit a **single** review per barber, but **only** after completing an appointment.
 Each review is directly associated with both the barber and the related appointment.

 Model Example: